 Grades will not be assigned until after the final research report for project is completed and graded.
 Since time is necessary for the Faculty Mentor and Course Coordinator to review the final report, a final due date for the report needs to be established (typically, the second or last week of classes, not finals week).
 Mentors must submit their evaluation forms to the Course Coordinator who will complete their assignment so a final overall grade can be recorded.

 Copies of the assessment forms are available so expectations for the progress reports and final report can be achieved:

 Students are welcome to speak with any chemistry faculty member about possible research opportunities currently on the EKU campus.
-Each faculty in the deparment is listed on the Department Directory.
+Each faculty in the department is listed on the Department Directory.
 Information can also be found on the EKU Chemistry Research Page.